 Refresher CET is available on the DOCET website including discussion cases

 Patients with (recent – within the past eight weeks) sudden onset of flashes and floaters should be seen as an emergency within 24 hours of making contact, as should patients whose symptoms are getting worse even if they have had symptoms for up to 12 weeks.

-Patients whose symptoms are staying the same can book with 48 hours and those who have had symptoms for three months or more can book a routine sight test.
+Patients whose symptoms are staying the same can book within 48 hours and those who have had symptoms for three months or more can book a routine sight test.

-Those who are not sub-contracted to PES for MECS may see the patient themselves if they are able to offer an appointment and feel competent to do so.
-Alternatively they can refer to a nearby MECS accredited practice which will have to arrange for the patient to be seen within 24 hours.
-In particular MECS practitioners are absolutely required to either see, or arrange for another accredited MECS practitioner to see such patients within 24 hours.
+Those who are not sub-contracted to PES for CUES may see the patient themselves if they are able to offer an appointment and feel competent to do so.
+Alternatively they can refer to a nearby CUES accredited practice which will have to arrange for the patient to be seen within 24 hours.
+In particular CUES practitioners are absolutely required to either see, or arrange for another accredited CUES practitioner to see such patients within 24 hours.

 A full and thorough dilated examination must be carried out using every instrument at the practitioner’s disposal which may include any or all of the following: